Nayaks of Gingee: Krishnappa's family

 Krishnappa Nayaka came from a family of merchants.
 He was the grandnephew of Achyutappa Chetti who was a trader, a broker and a shipping merchant.
 Achyutappa's home-base was Devanampattinam of Cuddalore which he got fortified using his ties with the Nayakas and local militia leaders.
 Initially no more than a broker and an interpreter, by the 1620s Achyutappa's power as an independent merchant came to be on the rise, as was his standing in the elite politics of southern and central coromandel.
 He was aided by his brothers Chinanna, Kesava and an other unnamed brother.
 Achyutappa manoeuvered his quasi-diplomatic position by mediating in the internecine warfare of the 1620s between the poligar factions of Senji (Gingee) and Chingleput regions.

 Achyutappa's quasi-diplomatic rise in status also emerged from his relations with the King of Arakan and Nayak of Madurai and even the Cochin ruler who used Achyutappa as an intermediary while attempting a rapprochement with the Dutch in the early 1630s.
 Acyutappa's main trade was shipping.
 He dominated the coromandel coast.
 Until 1634, the Dutch East India Company (Verenigde Oostindische Compagnie or VOC) was almost completely dependent on Achyutappa and his relatives for the supply of rice to provision company factories.
 Together with Chinnana, Koneri, Kesava and Laksmana, Tubaki Krishnappa Nayak owned the Coromadel Shipping, with Royal Shipping as a partner.
 The Royal Shipping was owned by the rulers of Ayutthaya, Arakan and Kedah of Southeast Asia.

 However, Acyutappa's activities were diversified.
 By the 1620s, along with his brother Chinnana, Achyutappa had become increasingly involved in farming revenue in the territories of the Nayakas and the Chandragiri ruler.
 When Acyutappa died in Mar 1634, the mantle of VOC's chief broker of Coromandel fell on his brother Chinanna.

 Chinnanna lived an exorbitant lifestyle with 40 wives and innumerable children.
 Chinanna was politically more ambitious than his brother, Achyutappa, with a penchant for diplomacy and even direct participation as a field general in internecine warfare of the 1630s.
 However, his abrasiveness led him to fall out with his own brother Kesava and his nephews Seshadra and Laksmana.
 By early 1638, the family feud led Kesava and Lakshmana to persuade Tubaki Krisnappa to take Koneri as a prisoner.
 Koneri fled and sought refuge under Chinanna.
 However, when faced with the superior force of Tubaki Krishnappa, Chinanna surrendered.

+Descendants

+Sankariah Naidu, Zamindar of Chennappa Naicken Palayam was a descendant of Tubaki Krishnappa Nayak, the ruler of the Gingee.
+He was born on 1754 to a Telugu-speaking Balija merchant family in Cuddalore, then a part of the South Arcot district of the Madras Presidency.
+His father, Komarappa Naidu, who was a trader and a shipping merchant.